Sports Coach Logo Sports Coach Training Principles Fitness Components

 Clara John provides an insight into the objectives and benefits of a Pilates workout.

-Pilates is an amazingly efficient exercise program that simultaneously engages the mind and body.
-It is a total body workout to keep you fit and energized.
+Pilates is an amazingly efficient exercise program that engages the mind and body simultaneously.
+It is a total-body workout that keeps you fit and energized.
 It is similar to yoga, in which you have to practice certain postures for a specific time.
-However, there is a difference in that yoga poses are usually prolonged without any movement, but Pilates poses include repetitive movements sometimes.
+However, there is a difference in that yoga poses are usually prolonged without any movement, but Pilates poses sometimes include repetitive movements.

-Pilates concentrates on building core muscle strength - the powerhouse of the body.
-Pilates focuses on strength building, controlled breathing, flexibility, and meditation.
+Pilates concentrates on building core muscle strength—the powerhouse of the body.
+It also focuses on controlled breathing, flexibility, and meditation.
 The key is to control the muscles and mind together.
-Nowadays, Pilates has become one of the most widely practiced exercise systems globally.
+Pilates has become one of the most widely practiced exercise systems globally.

 How to do Pilates?